 “Hasbro was ahead of the curve with this one,” explains Zahn.
-“By partnering with such a popular YouTube channel, like Dude Perfect, they were able to create a lot of hype.”
-Advertised as the biggest and farthest-firing blaser ever (ranges up to 105 feet), it’s become increasingly rare.
-“I haven’t com across anyone who actually owns one of these,” says Zahn.
+“By partnering with such a popular YouTube channel like Dude Perfect, they were able to create a lot of hype.”
+Advertised as the biggest and farthest-firing blaster ever (with a range of up to 105 feet), it’s become increasingly rare.
+“I haven’t come across anyone who actually owns one of these,” says Zahn.
 “On the secondary market, that’s a good thing.
 I’ve seen them sell for double or triple the shelf price.”

 Highest Sale Price: $250

 Originally released under the Kenner brand (which Hasbro later acquired), this dual-dart launcher came with a measly $25 price tag.
-If you hung on to yours, though, it could be worth some serious foam fundage.
-“I’ve discussed this one with a friend of mine, Brian Vasquez, who runs the blaster fansite Foam From Above,” says Zahn.
-“Prices often go into the hundreds because its a very desirable piece for modders and customizers.”
-He’s not kidding.
+If you hung on to yours, though, it could be worth some serious cash.
+“Prices often go into the hundreds because it’s a very desirable piece for modders and customizers,” says Zahn of this Nerf crossbow.